-Over the years, since the Batwa Trail began, some of our clients and guests on Safari have asked “Why are there no Batwa Rangers.
-That is not just the case in Uganda but in Rwanda, and DR Congo.
-If you would ask, you might get such answers as lack of education, lack of English.
+Over the years, since the Batwa Trail began, some of our clients and guests on Safari have asked, “Why are there no Batwa Rangers?
+That is not just the case in Uganda, Rwanda, and DR Congo.
+If you ask, you might get such answers as lack of education and English.
 All things that can be done.

 Walter Baumgärtel, we have referred to as the father of Gorilla Tourism in Uganda.
 He was the proprietor of Travellers Rest Hotel in Kisoro.
 The early Travellers Rest Hotel became a base frequented by George Schaller, Bernhard Grzimek, Raymond Dart, and now the famous Dian Fossey, among many others.